technosophos/Pronto.js/doc/glossary.md

   Registry:

-    Links a request name to a chain of commands.
+    Links a route name to a chain of commands.
 This is basically a configuration object.

   Resolver:

     Given some source of user input (e.g. a URL), looks up the URL to find out the appropriate request name.
 The router relies on the resolver for this service.

+  Route:

+    A route maps a name (the route name) to a chain of commands.
+A new route is created by adding a route to the registry.

   Router: